wichtounet/word_spotting/README.rst

 * Commands:
   * train: Train the selected network (See config.hpp) and test the results
+  * features: export all the features using the current configuration
   * evaluate: Simply evaluate the current netowrk (loading the weights)
-  * features: export all the features using the current configuration
+  * evaluate_features: Simply evaluate features using DTW